 People living in unauthorized colonies cheated again: Kejriwal

-Accusing the Union government of cheating residents of unauthorized colonies "again" by not providing for the registration of properties of all of them, Delhi Chief Minister Arvind Kejriwal on Sunday sought to assure them that the AAP government would do it.
-Kejriwal made the allegation quoting media reports, which said the BJP would register properties of only a few families in unauthorized colonies.
+Slamming the Centre for not beginning the registration process of the properties of the residents of Delhi's unauthorised colonies during Prime Minister Narendra Modi's rally at Ramilia Maidan, Chief Minister Arvind Kejriwal on Sunday accused the BJP of "cheating" people again like Congress government.
+Accusing the Centre of "cheating" residents of unauthorized colonies "again" here by not providing for the registration of properties of all of them, he, however, sought to assure them that the AAP government would do it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)